Recovering energy intelligently

 Up until now, this technology was not available for small boilers.
-However, ATEC developed a solution.
-To achieve these results for small boilers, a heat exchanger ensures that the water vapor condenses around the special glass tubes that contain exhaust gases of up to 270 degrees Celsius and does not escape through the chimney.
-The heat that is obtained through condensation then heats up the heating water that flows through the tubes.
+However, ATEC developed a solution in which a heat exchanger condenses the water vapor around the special glass tubes without escaping through the chimney.
+Since the tubes contain exhaust gases of up to 270 ºC, the heat generated through condensation then raises the temperature of the water flowing through the tubes.